kimasplund/mcp-pypi/README.md

 Each method accepts parameters as defined in the tool schema, which can be retrieved using the `describe` method.

+# No more outdated packages in Cursor.
+## MCP Package Version Management Rules

+> ### Example Rule
+>
+> - When adding Python packages to requirements.txt or pyproject.toml:
+>   - ALWAYS query the MCP-PyPI server to fetch the latest version
+>   - Default to the latest version returned by the MCP-PyPI server
+>   - Do not specify version constraints unless explicitly instructed to do so
+>   - If asked to check requirements.txt or pyproject.toml use the tool check_requirements_file to check the entire file
 ## License

 MIT